lechoo/toddmotto.github.com/_posts/2013-01-26-creating-an-html5-responsive-ready-contact-form-with-custom-javascript-feature-detection.md

 }
 {% endhighlight %}

-We can then target the  in the same way:
+We can then target the &lt;button&gt; in the same way:

 {% highlight css %}
 #contact-form button[type="submit"] {